LibraryCarpentry/lc-sql/episodes/01-introduction.md

 ## Why are Librarians well suited to SQL?
 Librarianship is about information management.
 We help sort and organise information and we help people find information.
-Most of us use mediated queries to help people find the information they need e.g. conducting a search via a library catalogue.
+Most of us go through mediated queries to help people find the information they need e.g. conducting a search via a library catalogue.
 With SQL, you can directly construct your database queries without the constraints (e.g. field name or search limitations) imposed by